networknt/light-doc/content/en/tutorial/graphql/mutation.md

 ### Update

 Now let's open the light-example-4j/graphql/mutation project and update some files.
 You can update pom.xml to change the project group and artifact but here we will just leave it as it is.

 ##### MutationSchema.java

-Now let's create a new MutationSchema class as following in com.networknt.starwars.schema folder and remove the existing StarWarsSchema.java
+This is the schema provider with all the business logic.
+Let's use this file to replace the StarWarsSchema.java

 ```
 package com.networknt.starwars.schema;